Serco627/rick-and-morty-app/README.md

-# Recap Project 3: Rick and Morty App Nataliia
+# Recap Project 3: Rick and Morty App

 In this recap project, you are going to create a single page app for browsing all the characters of the famous tv show "Rick and Morty".